 Coordination: Adjusting actions in relation to others' actions.

-- Wild Animal Caretaker
+- Animal Rehabilitator

-Are There Job Opportunities for Animal Caretakers?
+Is There Going to be Demand for Animal Caretakers?

 The states with the most job growth for Animal Caretaker are Utah, Nevada, and Florida.
 Watch out if you plan on working in Maryland, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.